fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 I believe the best solution is to use a **Custom App (Option 1)** with the **hybrid approach (C)** for releasing updates.

 In this setup, the Account Manager (AM) **uploads** the Google Sheet into the app.
-When the content is ready for QA, a developer clicks the **“Release Now”** button, and the changes go straight to staging.
+When the content is ready for QA, a developer clicks the **“Apply Update”** button, and the changes go straight to staging.
 This gives the developer a chance to check everything visaully on staging or roll back if needed.

-**Note:** The “Release Now” button will only be available to developers — the app will have basic auth/permissions in place to manage that.
+**Note:** The “Apply Update” button will only be available to developers — the app will have basic auth/permissions in place to manage that.

 If there are design changes flagged (e.g. something new in Figma), the `design_change_needed` flag is set to TRUE.
 In that case, the app won’t auto-push to staging.
 Instead, it creates a new Git branch so the developer can review the content, make any design tweaks, and then push it when ready.